mpschumann/mpschumann.github.io/_pages/research.md

 </style>

 I am a comparative political scientist who works primarily with quantitative methods.
 My research is roughly organized around two themes:
-1. Digital authoritarianism, situated within the broader field of authoritarian politics.
+1. Cyber security in autocratic states, at the intersection of authoritarian politics and international cyber security.
 My ongoing dissertation investigates the legal repression of digital rights in Africa.
-2. The dynamics of violent and nonviolent intrastate conflict, within the broader context of conflict studies.
+2. The dynamics of violent and nonviolent conflict, within the broader field of conflict studies.

 ## Peer-Reviewed Articles